skycoin/User-Manuals/Initializing your Skywallet.md

 <Screenshot of a previously configured Desktop Wallet with other Wallets as well>

-The window will display a list of all the Wallets that are already configured in yout Desktop Wallet. (*Note - This may include both Hardware and Software Wallets*)
+The window will display a list of all the Wallets that are already configured in your Desktop Wallet. (*Note - This may include both Hardware and Software Wallets*)

 To configure your Skywallet click on the **“Hardware Wallet”** button.